-3.1.
-The following metrics describe light quantities and limits (see Figure 4) and include:

-- Lumens (Lm) a measure of luminous flux, the total amount of light emitted in all directions by a light source. - Candela (cd) a measure of luminous intensity, the intensity of light in each direction. - Lux (Lm/m2) a measure of illuminance, the total amount of light that falls on a surface; the higher the Lux value, the brighter a subject appears.
+- 3.1 There are several characteristics of light that describe and assess lighting installations.
+The following metrics describe light quantities and limits (see Figure 4) and include: - Lumens (Lm) a measure of luminous flux, the total amount of light emitted in all directions by a light source. - Candela (cd) a measure of luminous intensity, the intensity of light in each direction. - Lux (Lm/m2) a measure of illuminance, the total amount of light that falls on a surface; the higher the Lux value, the brighter a subject appears.

-Figure 4: Metrics of light
+Figure 1: Metrics for light

+(Source - Haridy & Haslam (2018): Optical Radiation Metrology and Uncertainty.
+Intechopen.com)
-3.3.
-Outside lights that have the bulb tucked out of sight into the lamp casing, but have a glass bowl beneath, are NOT fully shielded; the light is refracted upwards from the curvature of the glass.
-Never install unshielded bulkhead lights, of any output; they waste light in all directions, shining only a small fraction of light to where it is needed.

-3.4.
-If the angle of a lighting unit is adjustable, direct it downwards.
+- 3.2 In the Clwydian Range and Dee Valley AONB, any exterior light source of 500Lm (or greater) output will be 'fully shielded'.
+That is a screened light source with its light directed in such a way that there is no emission above the horizontal plane passing through its lowest light-emitting part.
+There may be permission for unshielded fittings with small light sources (less than 500 Lm) in special circumstances, but proper upward light control will always be the recommended approach. - 3.3 Outside lights that have the bulb tucked out of sight into the lamp casing, but have a glass bowl beneath, are NOT fully shielded; the light is refracted upwards from the curvature of the glass.
+Never install unshielded bulkhead lights, of any output; they waste light in all directions, shining only a small fraction of light to where it is needed. - 3.4 If the angle of a lighting unit is adjustable, direct it downwards.
 There should be no light escaping above the horizontal plane.
-Only light what needs lighting and no neighbouring property.

-3.5.
-Switching controls can reduce energy costs and restrict light issues to those times when lighting is necessary.
-Integrate switching controls into lighting projects, incorporating at least one of the following: Passive Infra-red (PIR) switching with integrated daylight sensing.
-These systems activate lights for a set time by detecting the presence of a person/ animal after dark.
+Only light what needs lighting and not neighbouring property. - 3.5 Switching controls can reduce energy costs and restrict light issues to those times when lighting is necessary.
+Integrate switching controls into lighting projects, incorporating at least one of the following: - Passive Infra-red (PIR) switching with integrated daylight sensing.
+These systems activate lights for a set time by detecting the presence of a person/animal after dark.
 (Note: check that light units with an integrated PIR sensor allow the light to be angled downwards, and the PIR sensor to angled independently in the direction it needs to work.

-A separate light unit and PIR sensor may be better.)

-- Timer controls to switch off lights until needed. - Where low-level lighting is necessary use dimmer controls.
+A separate light unit and PIR sensor may be better.) - Timer controls to switch off lights until needed. - Where low-level lighting is necessary use dimmer controls. - 3.6 Modern LED technology provides for reliable and energy efficient lighting systems.
+Whilst lighting systems typically generate a 'white' light, this includes a range of different tones that manufacturers describe using phrases such as 'warm white' or

+'cool white'.
+The Kelvin scale (K) measures this range of 'colour temperature' (see Figure 5 and Table 1).

-Figure 5: Kelvin colour temperature chart
+Figure 2: Kelvin colour temperature chart